-Each unit starts with a clear and detailed summary of the unit contents, recapping the communication, vocabulary and language focus points.
+Each unit starts with a clear and detailed summary of the unit contents.
 It also directs you to the relevant English Plus Options section, so you can easily locate the most appropriate ways to extend each lesson.

 Each lesson in the Student's Book is designed to fit into one lesson in class, and takes you through the stages of warming up, presenting and exploiting the material, and allowing the students to personalize and apply what they have learnt.
 Each lesson in the Teaching notes starts by clearly stating the aims of the lesson, which extend the I can ... statements.

-The Student's Book follows a carefully designed system of colour coding in each section, so both you and your of colour coding in each section, so both you and your students will recognise the vocabulary, language focus and skills lessons from the very beginning.
+The Student's Book follows a carefully designed system of colour coding in each section, so both you and your students will recognize the vocabulary, language focus and skills lessons from the very beginning.

-If you wish to support or extend the work, the photocopiable resources are all clearly linked to each lesson, so you can find the relevant worksheet straight away.
+If you wish to support or extend the work, the Online Teacher's Photocopiable Resources are all clearly linked to each lesson, so you can find the relevant worksheet straight away.